DCFUKSURMOM/linux-droidbox/Documentation/core-api/printk-formats.rst

 		u64			%llu or %llx

-If <type> is dependent on a config option for its size (e.g., sector_t, blkcnt_t) or is architecture-dependent for its size (e.g., tcflag_t), use a format specifier of its largest possible type and explicitly cast to it.
+If <type> is architecture-dependent for its size (e.g., cycles_t, tcflag_t) or is dependent on a config option for its size (e.g., blk_status_t), use a format specifier of its largest possible type and explicitly cast to it.

 Example::

-	printk("test: sector number/total blocks: %llu/%llu\n",
-		(unsigned long long)sector, (unsigned long long)blockcount);
+	printk("test: latency: %llu cycles\n", (unsigned long long)time);

 Reminder: sizeof() returns type size_t.